 Ford Motor Company calls its direct injection system “EcoBoost.”
 General Motors uses the term “Ecotec.”
 The Maza term is “DISI.”
 Volkswagen prefers “GDI.”
 Makers of direct ignition engines try to increase power and fuel economy while reducing emissions.

-Here is how it works.
-Direct injection utilizes precise control of both the volume and delivery timing of fuel.
-Precise amounts of fuel are sprayed under extremely high pressure directly into the combustion chamber.
-This differs from previous types of fuel injection systems where fuel is delivered “upstream” of the engine’s intake valve.
-Because, with direct infection, fuel is delivered directly into the combustion chamber, it can be delivered at various points in the combustion cycle, and it can be delivered whether the intake valve is open or not.
+Direct injection systems use precise control of the volume and delivery timing of fuel.
+These systems spray precise amounts of fuel under extremely high pressure directly into the combustion chamber. pPrevious types of fuel injection systems were different.
+Fuel was delivered “upstream” of the engine’s intake valve.
+Because, with direct infection, fuel sprays directly into the combustion chamber at various points in the cycle, and it can be delivered whether the intake valve is open or not.

 If you have any questions, please call Sant Automotive at 314-849-2900.